 To put it in Marc’s words: “So the first part of our definition of mobile learning is learning that is available any time and anywhere, and is platform agnostic.”

-Statistics reveal that 64 % of the American adults own a smartphone and 42 % a tablet, triggering excitement among professionals in this business.
+Statistics reveal that 77 % of the American adults own a smartphone and 51 % a tablet, triggering excitement among professionals in this business.
 The focus is on bringing in innovative ways of structuring learning programs that can be delivered on a platform that the customer of today prefers.
+With micro-learning emerging as a preferred choice among both learners and organizations, we clearly observe the growth in the number of users accessing learning content on their smartphones and tablet devices.
+You can view a list of the best tablet devices of 2017 prepared by the good folks at ‘Reviews.com’.

 A white paper for the eLearning Guild by Sharon Vipond and Janet Clarey, called ‘Microsoft’s Corporate MOOC: Transforming Training to Increase Seller Engagement’ describes “how Microsoft designed and launched its first MOOC at a critical juncture in the company’s history.
 The MOOC needed to provide essential and transformative training for the worldwide sales force and enable sales personnel to engage with customers and sell using Microsoft’s new cloud-based and mobile-focused strategy.”* The results were amazing – Microsoft’s global workforce was able to “discover one another” through joint participation on the MOOC as well demonstrate on-the-job impact by showing that knowledge gained through specific courses was then used to accomplish a goal that has value.**